1712n/dn-institute/content/attacks/posts/2022-05-08-Terra_Classic.md

 date: 2022-05-08
 custodians: Terra Classic
 categories: Stablecoin, DeFi
-title: The Collapse of Terra Classic Network Resulting in a $40 Billion Loss
+title: "The Collapse of Terra Classic Network Resulting in a $40 Billion Loss"
 ---

 ## Summary